Jerusalem Salad, also known as Arabic Salad, is probably older than the city that gave it its name.

 English cucumbers can also be used very readily, and will provide just as good a flavor.

-Use what you find at your local farmer’s market, and you can even through in a bell pepper too.
+Use what you find at your local farmer’s market, and you can even throw in a bell pepper too.

 Add all the vegetables, and stir, adding lemon juice to finish this Middle Eastern salad recipe.

 You can make this salad hours before serving as long as you keep it in the fridge.